 There are three variables you need to enter to construct a Lifecycle Rule.
 All three are required for each rule added.

 - fileNamePrefix: This specifies which files in the B2 Bucket the rules apply to.
 For example, a value of “workinprocess/” will apply to all files in the “workinprocess” directory/folder.
-A value of “” (open quote, close quote, no space) means the rule applies to all the files in the bucket.
+Leaving the prefix field blank means the rule applies to all the files in the bucket.
+Please note that a prefix of * or "" (empty quotes) will result in a lifecycle rule that literally applies to files that have a prefix of * or "".

 - daysFromUploadingtoHiding: Setting this value causes the specified files to be hidden automatically after the specified number of days.
 This applies to all copies of the file, even the most current version.
 For example, setting this variable to 30 will hide all of the files in the specified directory/folder 30 days after they have been uploaded – this includes the most current version of the file.
 Only use this option if you want to hide all versions of the files specified.
 Valid values are “null” or numbers 1 and greater.
 Null, means no files are hidden based on this rule.